Telephone: 01283 512252

 - The lowest yearly income allowed will be nil

-- Lump sum death benefits will be allowed from income drawdown funds at any age
+- Lump sum death benefits are allowed from income drawdown funds at any age

-- Such amounts paid out from unused funds will be tax-free
+- Such amounts paid out from unused funds are tax-free

-- For deaths after 5 April 2011, any lump sum death benefit paid from an income drawdown fund (or after age 75 from unused funds) will be taxed at 55%.
+- For deaths after 5 April 2011, any lump sum death benefit paid from an income drawdown fund (or after age 75 from unused funds) are taxed at 55%.
+The government's view as of March 2014 is that the 55% tax rate on lump sum death benefits is too high, and a consultation process for change will be undertaken

 Pension flexible drawdown

-This is a major aspect of the new income drawdown rules from 6 April 2011.
+This is a major aspect of the new income drawdown rules which came into from 6 April 2011.

-If an individual becomes non-UK resident whilst in flexible drawdown, any income drawn when non-resident will be subject to UK tax if they return to the UK within five tax years of the drawdown.
+If an individual becomes non-UK resident whilst in flexible drawdown, any income drawn when non-resident is subject to UK tax if they return to the UK within five tax years of the drawdown.

 Pension provision stops